 Patients in small or underserved communities may encounter greater barriers to care because of limited health care resources, including the absence of specialty and subspecialty expertise and fewer health services.
 In small and/or remote communities, psychiatrists may effectively function as generalists across a broad range of clinical areas in psychiatry rather than specialists in a particular area of psychiatry.
 In an underserved context, if a patient care situation falls outside a psychiatrist's usual scope of practice, he or she may justifiably provide care if the psychiatrist has closely-related training and experience, if the psychiatrist possesses the most readily available relevant expertise, and if the patient's clinical needs warrant evaluation and intervention (e.g., because of severity and/or urgency).
+Where professional boundaries may be crossed by treating a neighbor or community acquaintance, the crossing should be in the patient's interest.
 Psychiatrists who choose to extend the scope of their practice in such a manner incur an obligation to expand their expertise in appropriate ways by supervision, consultation, formal courses, or other means of education.